panchange tithi img

 Each month in a Hindu lunar calendar is divided into two equal parts called Pakshas.
 There are 30 tithis: 15 for the Shukla Paksha and 15 for the Krishna Paksha.
 Let us understand these two lunar phases in detail.

 • Shukla Paksha: It is the ‘bright half of the month’ when the Moon is in the waxing phase (getting bigger).
 It starts from Amavasya (New Moon) and ends at Purnima (Full Moon).
-According to astrological beliefs, this phase is generally considered positive and ideal for growth.
+This phase is generally considered positive and ideal for growth.

-In Hindu astrology and lunar calendar, the concept of Tithi (lunar days) is considered significant for many reasons.
-Let’s understand the significance of Tithi in detail:
+In Hindu astrology and the lunar calendar, the concept of Tithi (lunar days) is considered significant for many reasons.
+Let’s understand the significance of today Tithi in detail:

 Types of Tithis in Panchang